 At the time of enrolment, site healthcare professionals checked eligibility and recorded demographic characteristics.
 Baseline scores for outcome questionnaires were obtained before randomisation.
-Data collected at baseline included: gender, age, height and weight, CCI, self-reported presence and location of multi-site joint pain, co-morbidities determined from the medical notes, AMTS, employment status and occupation (when appropriate).
+Data collected at baseline included: gender, age, height and weight, CCI, selfreported presence and location of multisite joint pain, comorbidities determined from the medical notes, AMTS, employment status and occupation (when appropriate).

-Participants were followed-up at six and 12 months after randomisation.
+Participants were followed-up at 6 and 12 months after randomisation.

-The primary outcome was the University of California Los Angeles (UCLA) Activity Score[30] (scored 0 to 10; higher scores indicate greater physical activity) at 12 months.
-This was selected as it is a reliable and valid self-reported tool to assess physical activity[31] and has been previously used for this means in orthopaedic trials.[32]
-Secondary outcomes at six and 12 months after randomisation were measured using the Lower Extremity Functional Scale (LEFS)[33] (scored 0 to 80, higher scores indicating less functional disability), Oxford Hip Score (OHS)[34] or Oxford Knee Score (OKS)[35] (scored 0 to 48, higher scores indicating less disease-specific function), Numerical Rating Scale (NRS) for pain (scored 0 to 10, higher scores indicating greater pain perception), the Generalized Self-Efficacy Scale (GSES)[36] (scored 10 to 40, higher scores indicating greater self-efficacy), the Tampa Scale for Kinesiophobia[37] (scored 17 to 68, higher scores indicating greater fear of motion), the Hospital Anxiety and Depression Scale (HADS)[38] (scored 0 to 21, higher scores indicating greater anxiety and depression), and the EQ-5D-5L[39] (scored 0 to 1, higher scores indicating greater HRQoL).
-Participants provided a retrospective assessment of complications at each six-month follow-up period.
-Health resource utilisation data were collected but is not presented in this paper.
+The primary outcome was the University of California Los Angeles (UCLA) Activity Score (scored 0-10; higher scores indicate greater physical activity) at 12 months.
+This was selected as it is a reliable and valid selfreported tool to assess physical activity and has been previously used for this means in orthopaedic trials.
+Secondary outcomes at 6 and 12 months after randomisation were measured using the Lower Extremity Functional Scale (LEFS) (scored 0 to 80, higher scores indicating less functional disability), Oxford Hip Score (OHS) or Oxford Knee Score (OKS) (scored 0-48, higher scores indicating less disease-specific function), Numerical Rating Scale (NRS) for pain (scored 0-10, higher scores indicating greater pain perception), the Generalized Self-Efficacy Scale (GSES) (scored 10-40, higher scores indicating greater self-efficacy), the Tampa Scale for Kinesiophobia (scored 17-68, higher scores indicating greater fear of motion), the Hospital Anxiety and Depression Scale $(HADS)^{38}$ (scored 0-21, higher scores indicating greater anxiety and depression), and the EQ-5D-5L (scored 0-1, higher scores indicating greater HRQoL).
+Participants provided a retrospective assessment of complications at each 6-month follow-up period.
+Health resource utilisation data were collected but are not presented in this paper.